Amy Rostollan-Hamman, MEd. ATR-BC

-Amy Rostollan-Hamman is a board certified art therapist (ATR-BC, with a Master’s of Education Degree in Art Therapy from Wayne State and a Bachelor of Fine Arts from the University of Michigan.
-Amy has worked the last five years at Acadia Stonecrest Center, an inpatient psychiatric hospital in Detroit.
-Her current duties include facilitating groups and one-on-one art therapy with wide range of clients diagnosed with acute psychiatric issues, often with co-occurring challenges such as substance abuse, adjustment, and emotional disorders.
-Amy strives to cater her directives to individual needs, establishing appropriate boundaries, promoting positive outlooks and being sensitive to age, cultural and cognitive abilities of clients.
+Amy Rostollan-Hamman is a board certified art therapist (ATR-BC), with a Master’s of Education Degree in Art Therapy from Wayne State and a Bachelor of Fine Arts from the University of Michigan.
+Amy has worked the last eight years at Acadia Stonecrest Center, an inpatient psychiatric hospital in Detroit.
+She currently is Assistant to the Director and Art Therapist at the Ennis Center for Children in Pontiac.
+Amy works with individuals who have been affected by foster care and helps facilitate the Fostering Creativity Program, at both the Flint and Pontiac locations.
 Amy has also trained interns from Wayne State University and has participated in supervising new professionals who are working towards attaining their credentials.
 Amy feels the act of art making, communication of visual imagery and mindfulness can empower the client and give them a sense of healing and journey.
 Amy currently lives in Clawson Michigan and enjoys dogs, MINI-Coopers, art, traveling and spending time with her husband Josh.

 Rachel Green works at Beaumont Hospital Farmington Hills in the Geropsychiatric Unit.
 After hours, she also has a private practice, Expressions Counseling, LLC, and incorporates an eclectic modality to her therapeutic practice.
 She combines several approaches including, art therapy, cognitive-behavioral techniques, strengths-based, systems, and person-center.
 Rachel looks for the strengths in her clients and helps them to understand how their situation can be influenced by a number of factors including their thoughts, emotions, social interactions, and environment.
 Rachel is licensed in the state of Michigan as a Licensed Master’s Level Social Worker (LMSW) and a Registered Art Therapist (MEd.
 A.T.R.)
 Wayne State University.
 She also certified in Gerontology.
 When Rachel is not helping clients, she loves working on her Manga comic and a variety of other art forms.